metalbear-co/mirrord/changelog.d/mirrord-ls-hanging.fixed.md

-Fixed `mirrord ls` hanging in some scenarios.
+Fixed `mirrord ls` hanging when there is a lot of possible targets in the cluster.